741 Colonel Ledyard Highway

 Mayor Allyn explained that the Water Pollution Control Authority (WPCA) contracts

-with Groton Utilities for water supply and delivery as well as maintenance of the
+with Groton Utilities for their water supply and delivery as well as maintenance of

-water infrastructure.
-He stated when a watermain breaks that Groton Utilities repairs
+the water infrastructure.
+He stated when a watermain breaks that Groton Utilities

-the waterline.
-He stated because Groton Utilities was a subcontractor for the Town of
+waterline.
+He stated Groton Utilities was a subcontractor for the Town of Ledyard,

-Ledyard, however, repairing a watermain could be sizable work.
-He stated that he
+however, repairing a watermain could be sizable work.
+He stated that he talked with

-talked with WPCA Chairman Ed Lynch about what constitutes an “Emergency
+WPCA Chairman Ed Lynch about what constitutes an “Emergency Repair” noting

-Repair” noting that if it was a watermain break that obviously was an Emergency
+that if it was a watermain break that it would obviously be an Emergency Repair.

-Repair.
-However, he stated if there were other things that might be biddable work
+However, he stated there were other things that might be biddable work and that they

-that they needed to be prepared for that.
-He stated that WPCA Chairman Ed Lynch
+needed to be prepared to do that.
+He stated that WPCA Chairman Ed Lynch was

-was going to try to define what constituted an Emergency.
-He stated that Groton
+going to try to define what constituted an Emergency.
+He stated that Groton Utilities

-Utilities was their water provider, noting that they had the equipment, manpower,
+was their water provider, noting that they had the equipment, manpower, and

-capability, and therefore, it probably made sense for them to do a good amount of that
+capability, therefore, it probably made sense for them to do a good amount of that

 work.
 He stated that Groton Utilities did a major watermain valve repair on a 16”